sallysparrow/mlip-api-lab/README.md

 ## Getting started
 Clone the starter code from this Git repository

 The code implements a flask web application that receives API requests to analyze an image and return information about the image.
-To analyze the image and return this image, you should implement a call to the [Gemini API](https://ai.google.dev/gemini-api/docs).
-We use the Gemini Developer API and its provided [Python libraries](https://pypi.org/project/google-genai/) to abstract the lower level details when making the API calls.
+To analyze the image and return information about this image, you should implement a call to the [Gemini API](https://ai.google.dev/gemini-api/docs).
+We use the Gemini Developer API and its provided [Python libraries](https://pypi.org/project/google-genai/) to abstract the lower level protocol details when making the API calls.

 Install the dependencies in the `requirements.txt` file with pip or similar.
 Replace the API key with your own in [analyze.py](./analyze.py).
 To set up the flask server, just run `python3 app.py`.
 The system should try to analyze an example image and report the results when you send a POST request with an attached binary of the image to http://localhost:3000/api/v1/analyze